Spain's Ono pushes on with stock market listing plans

-Ono, which sells fixed and mobile phone, TV and internet services, has been preparing a 7 billion euro ($9.6 billion) listing to capitalize on strong investor interest in European cable firms.
+Ono, which sells fixed and mobile phone, TV and internet services, has been preparing a 7 billion euro (5.7 billion pounds) listing to capitalise on strong investor interest in European cable firms.

-But Vodafone has approached its private equity owners with a takeover offer, sources familiar with the matter told Reuters this week, seeking to create the biggest rival to Spanish telecoms market leader Telefonica (TEF.MC).
+But Vodafone has approached its private equity owners with a takeover offer, sources familiar with the matter told Reuters this week, seeking to create the biggest rival to Spanish telecoms market leader Telefonica.

 Ono said on Wednesday its board did not discuss any takeover proposal at a meeting on Tuesday.